davidkhala/AI/dify/app/type.md

 # type: Workflow
 > Agentic flow for intelligent automations
 - convertable to tool
+  - **Immutable**.
+Once you publish it by configure `Workflow as tool`.
+It is a snapshot that will not get updated by `Publish Update`
+  - To update it, you need to delete the derived workflow tool and recreate it.
 Start Node
 - does not have `sys.query`